-File d by the Registrant $oxin S$ Filed by a Party other than the Registrant $oxin S$ Che ck th e appropriate box: Prel iminary Proxy Statement Con fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Def initive Proxy Statement □ Definitive Additional Materials Soli citing Material Pursuant to § 240.14a-12 AcelRx Pharmaceuticals, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement if Other Than the Registrant) Pay ment of Filing Fee (Check the appropriate box) \boxtimes No fee required.
+File d by the Registrant $oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant oxin Sequence Filed by a Party other than the Registrant Filed by a Party other Filed by a Party $ Che ck th e appropriate box: \boxtimes Prel iminary Proxy Statement Con fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Defi nitive Proxy Statement Defi nitive Additional Materials Soli citing Material Pursuant to § 240.14a-12 AcelRx Pharmaceuticals, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement if Other Than the Registrant) Payr nent of Filing Fee (Check the appropriate box) \boxtimes No f ee required.
 Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
 1. Title of each class of securities to which transaction applies: 2.
-Aggregate number of securities to which transaction applies: 3.
-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4.
+Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4.
 Proposed maximum aggregate value of transaction: 5.
-Total fee paid: Fee paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid viously.
+Total fee paid: Fee paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
 6. Amount Previously Paid: 7.
 Form, Schedule or Registration Statement No.: 8.
 Filing Party: 9.
 Date Filed: